Instructor: Lee Vishloff

 Lee VishloffPEng, IEEE WCP

 Mr. Vishloff is the principal engineer in a wireless consultancy focused on cellular-based M2M solutions and short-range wireless products.
 He has over 30 years of experience in wireless systems and product design.
 During his career he has designed a wide range of wireless products including satellite systems, terrestrial radio systems, rural communications, aeronautical and others.
 Lee brings a wide range of practical experience with hands-on and management experience in wireless telecommunication systems, modem, RF, analog, digital, embedded firmware and mechanical design technologies.
 He has spent the majority of his career working with equipment manufacturers with stints in the semiconductor and consulting businesses.
 He has served on numerous joint industry-academic committees during his career, strengthening the link between academic research and practical industry needs.
 Lee has a degree in Electrical Engineering from the University of British Columbia and completed his management education at Simon Fraser University and the AEA/Stanford Executive Institute.
-He holds one patent and is a Professional Engineer in the Province of British Columbia, Canada and holds the IEEE WCP (Wireless Communications Professional) designation.

 Gain an understanding of: